twolfson/twolfson.com/docs/analytics-vendor-selection.md

 ### 2023-06-06
 Deciding to move forward with Heap

-It's probably not the wisest for multiple sites, but the Google Analytics deadline is looming, and I'm curious if we can get freebie insights with Heap's painless setup
+It's probably not the wisest for multiple sites (due to cost), but the Google Analytics deadline is looming, and I'm curious if we can get freebie insights with Heap's painless setup